Broadway-Open-Data/Get-Data-App/readMe.md

-# Broadway Open Data
+# Broadway Open Data – FrontEnd MVP
-Write new documentation here.
+Want to give users the ability to query data directly from the database.